ovidiu07/ihome-agents/research_stocks/README.md

 This command initializes the research_stocks Crew, assembling the agents and assigning them tasks as defined in your configuration.

+### Cost controls

+The crew uses multiple LLM models to keep expenses in check.
+Data gathering and valuation run on GPT‑3.5, while analysis and report writing rely on GPT‑4 with token limits.
+Setting the `CACHE_DIR` environment variable enables API response caching for repeated runs.

 This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.

 ## Understanding Your Crew